adiati98/adiati98/README.md

 I'm a front-end developer and a tech blogger based in the Netherlands, and I absolutely *love* what I do.
 My real passion lies in creating projects that are **accessible** to everyone, ensuring that technology is inclusive and user-friendly.

 The thrill of learning something new is like a burst of energy that keeps me going.
 And guess what?
-I'm not one to keep all that knowledge to myself.
+I'm not one to keep all that knowledge to myself!
 I love to **share my learnings and experiences** with others through [my blog](https://adiati.com) and [Twitter](https://twitter.com/adiatiayu).
-It's my way of giving back, spreading knowledge, and igniting that same spark in others.
+It's my way of giving back, spreading knowledge, and learning together.

 But there's more to me than just coding and blogging.
-I deeply value **collaborations, open source contributions, and being an active part of the community**.
+I deeply value **collaborations, open source contributions, and being an active part of the tech communities**.
 I believe in the power of diverse perspectives and inclusion, and I'm committed to fostering an environment where everyone feels safe, supported, and empowered.

 ## Fun Fact

 🗣 I can speak four languages: Indonesian, English, Dutch, and Japanese.

-:sparkles: When I'm not coding, you'll find me enjoying precious moments with my daughter, capturing memories with my trusty camera, getting creative with bullet/scrap journaling, or simply relaxing with a good movie.
+:sparkles: When I'm not coding, you'll find me enjoying precious moments with my daughter, capturing memories with my DSLR camera, getting creative with bullet/scrap journaling, or simply relaxing with a good movie.

 ☕ I'm obsessed with **ICED** (Caramel Macchiato) Latte!
 Whether the sun is shining or snow is falling, I can't resist the deliciousness of that drink.
 It's my go-to beverage for all seasons!